Cited In Many Operations, Russia's GRU Is Suspected In Afghan Bounty Case

 "This is not the well-oiled machine that it would ideally be.
 There is tremendous internal competition between and among the Russian intelligence agencies," he said.
 "If you're trying to score points against a rival service, that's where you might get a little bit ahead of your skis.
 You take a risk and you'll either succeed or you'll fail."

-Such operations reflect the dangerous downward spiral in US-Russia relations, he says.
+Such operations reflect the dangerous downward spiral in U.S.-Russia relations, he says.

 "The United States and Russia can negotiate some kinds of red lines with one another, some rules of the road for what is permissible and what's impermissible in this competition," he added.

-The countries won't be friendly, or agree on much of anything, he said, but they need to repair a working relationship that's all-but-collapsed.
+The countries won't be friendly, or agree on much of anything, he said, but they need to repair a working relationship that's all but collapsed.

 Greg Myre is an NPR national security correspondent who worked in Russia from 1996-99.
 Follow him @gregmyre1.